brierl/Mouse_WOI/README.md

 bandnum: doubles specify highpass/lowpass for each bandpass filter.
 Example = [0.4 4.0; 0.009 0.08]
 bandstr: strings, comma separated, to label data after bandpass filtering.
 Need a string for each bandnum pair.
 Example =pt4-4pt0,pt009-pt08
 ttest: type of ttest code will perform.
 Options either 2-sample or paired.
 Code will recognize if only one group is being analyzed and will perform 1-sample.
 Example =2-sample
 alpha: p<alpha will be regarded statistically significant (uncorrected for multiple comparisons).
-Example =0.05
+Example =0.05.
+Same alpha used for FWER in cluster based analysis.
 Vid fr: framerate for video playback.
 Example =16.8
 quality: video quality.
 Example =25
 Vid frames: selected frames to put in video, ; separated.
 Example =1;500